willhansen/RoyaltyOffRevenueLicense/README.md

 ### Q. If we inform businesses that they need to voluntarily contribute to our open source projects to maintain the system for their own long-term benefit, surely they'll do the right thing?

 A. How's that strategy been working out with taxes / global warming / this exact thing?

+## Next steps:

+1. Get feedback on this document
+2. Create a rough draft of the license itself
+  - As I am not a lawyer, I can only assume that if I write it myself, it will be wrong